Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension: Preliminaries

-As put in the introduction, both \transenum{} and \domenum{} are polynomially equivalent, one direction being a direct consequence of the easy observation that $D(G)=Tr(\mathcal{N}(G))$ for any graph $G$, where $\mathcal{N}(G)$ denotes the \emph{hypergraph of closed neighborhoods} of $G$ whose vertex set is $V(G)$ and whose edge set is $\{N[v] : v\in V(G)\}$ (see, \emph{e.g.},~\cite{berge1984hypergraphs}).
-The other direction was exhibited by Kanté \emph{et al.}~in~\cite{kante2014split} even when restricted to co-bipartite graphs.
-We note, however, that the construction given in \cite{kante2014split} does not preserve the degeneracy.
+As stated in the introduction, \transenum{} and \domenum{} are polynomially equivalent, one direction being a direct consequence of the easy observation that $D(G)=Tr(\mathcal{N}(G))$ for any graph $G$, where $\mathcal{N}(G)$ denotes the \emph{hypergraph of closed neighborhoods} of $G$ whose vertex set is $V(G)$ and whose edge set is $\{N[v] : v\in V(G)\}$ (see, e.g.,~\cite{berge1984hypergraphs}).
+The other direction was exhibited by Kanté, Limouzy, Mary, and Nourine in~\cite{kante2014split} even when restricted to co-bipartite graphs.
+However, the construction in \cite{kante2014split} does not preserve the degeneracy.
 Hence, the existence of an \FPT-delay algorithm for \domenum{} parameterized by the degeneracy (and more) would not directly imply one for \transenum.
-This paper is devoted to giving a positive answer to Question~\ref{qu:conte-dom}, which thus may be regarded as an intermediate step toward answering Question~\ref{qu:conte}, a point that is discussed in Section~\ref{sec:discussion}.